New U.S. Land Port of Entry Madawaska, Maine

-Once construction begins, the Port will remain open throughout.
-Currently the bridge at Madawaska has been limited to 5,000lb max vehicle crossing.
+Once construction begins, the port will remain open throughout.
+Currently, the bridge at Madawaska has been limited to 5 tons or 10,000 pounds.

 - Major permit port in Maine